 In the US, December 6th marks a day much like any other in the weeks leading up to Christmas.
 Stores are packed with shoppers.
 Lighting ceremonies and festive markets herald the arrival of the holiday season.
 The roads are congested with cars hauling tightly coiled pine, fir, and spruce trees ready to be un-sprung and decorated as aromatic masterpieces once they find their new homes in living rooms across the country.
-Here in Switzerland, as in much of Western Europe, the day is actually an official holiday – Saint Nicholas Day.
+Half way around the world, December 6th is Saint Nicholas Day in Switzerland.

 In the centuries following his death, two stories about Saint Nicholas rose to prominence.
 Both were based on miracles many thought he performed.

 The first story credited the benevolent bishop with anonymously giving gold to three unmarried daughters.
 The money was dowry so that they might avoid a life of prostitution.
 Some say he tossed the gold through an open window where it landed in a stocking, the very first “stocking stuffer.”